 Games: Gold, Silver, Crystal, HeartGold, SoulSilver

-Though not as universally beloved as Gen 1’s crew, Johto’s starters brought charm.
-Cyndaquil became a fan-favorite, while Chikorita…well, we’ll talk more about that later.
+Though not as generally adored as Gen 1’s crew, Johto’s starters had appeal.
+Cyndaquil became a fan favorite; Chikorita…well, we will discuss later.

-Games: Ruby, Sapphire, Emerald, Omega Ruby, Alpha Sapphire
+Games are Ruby, Sapphire, Emerald, Omega Ruby, Alpha Sapphire.

 Gen 3 was a creative leap for the franchise, and its starters are still held in high regard.
-Blaziken became a battle staple, and Mudkip’s typing made it a beast with minimal weaknesses.
+Blaziken evolved into a fighting staple, and Mudkip’s typing was a beast with few flaws.

 Games: Diamond, Pearl, Platinum, Brilliant Diamond, Shining Pearl